mozaik-association/mozaik/docs/Event_module.md

 Various informations can/must be completed on the petition form :

 - The standard inforation of the event (name, dates, organizer...)
-- The interests
+- The interests related to the petition.
-- The involvement Categories
+- The involvement categories related to the petition.

-!!! abstract "The goal of petitions management"
+!!! abstract "The goal of event management"

     This fonctionnnality allows to :